-In this paper, we further assume that the following conditions (iv) and (v) are satisfied: \begin{enumerate}[label=(\roman*), start=4] \item Each singular fiber of $f$ contains exactly one critical point. \item No singular fiber contains a sphere of self-intersection $-1$ (i.e. the fibration is relatively minimal). \end{enumerate} \end{dfn}
+In this paper, we further assume that the following conditions are satisfied: \begin{enumerate}[label=(\roman*), start=4] \item Each singular fiber contains exactly one critical point. \item No singular fiber contains a sphere of self-intersection $-1$ (i.e., the fibration is relatively minimal). \end{enumerate} \end{dfn}